coreos/vagrant-ignition/README.md

 `config.ignition.hostname`: Set to desired hostname of the machine (optional)

 `config.ignition.ip`: Set to desired ip of eth1 (only applies if a private network is being created)

+`config.ignition.insert_insecure_key`: Set to false if you want to avoid inserting the Vagrant insecure key (you should add your own key, otherwise you won't be able to login via ssh)

 ## Contributing